christophelg/ProcessingChains/README.md

 Solution
 --------

-The idea is to create components that can be re-use accross processing chains in a **type-safe** manner.
+The idea is to create components that can be re-used accross processing chains in a **type-safe** manner.
 Typically a component will either convert the item of data or perform some business action, so the framework exposes 2 simple interfaces.